 Fear and denial will be the two emotions that you will have to constantly deal with when managing your debt.
 The worst thing that you can do is suddenly close all communications with your creditors.
 You have to keep in mind that these people have the ability to influence your credit reputation.
 All it takes is for them to report you to your credit referencing agency and you’ll be experiencing difficulties applying for new credit in the future.

 The only solution here is to maintain communications with your creditors.
-You have to inform them why you are finding it difficult to pay them on time and assure them that you’re making efforts in trying to settle them.
+You have to inform them why you are finding it difficult to pay them on time and that you have no intentions on bailing on your obligations.
 Sure, you will come across a few annoyed creditors but it’s better that you let them know of your current situation.

 Also, keeping your line of communication open with your creditors gives you the opportunity to negotiate with them.
-Options like holding off on reporting you to the agency (or withdrawing their remark if already submitted) as well as changing the terms of your payment and the interest rate are all possible matters that you could discuss with them.
+Options like holding off on reporting you to the agency as well as changing the terms of your payment are possible.
 There’s no assurance that that creditor will agree to your terms but it doesn’t hurt to try.

 It’s not recommended that you tackle your debt on your own.
 There are companies out there that can help you create a strategy that will help you gradually clear off every debt you have.
 However, it is also at that point when you seek out help that you are the most vulnerable to a number of companies who scam.